-I have a picture of Florence Given in my feed which I won’t take away, I like her and I believe in what she stands for.
-I am not saying that she is perfect and I am not saying she is right, especially in this very grey ocean that we want to paint in black and white, but I definitely won’t cancel her.
+I have a picture of Florence Given in my feed which I won’t take away.
+I am not saying that she is perfect and I am not saying she is right In this very grey ocean that we want to paint in black and white, but I definitely won’t cancel her.

-I also like the slumflower, I believe in the need for her voice and the power of her message and her books.
-I am also not claiming that she should win (if after all this trauma there is still a possibility of a winner) and I am not claiming she is flawless.
+I also like the Chidera Eggerue, I believe in the need for her voice and the power of her message and her books.
+I am also not claiming that she should win (if after all this social media drama there is anything looking remotely like a winner) and I am not claiming she is flawless.

 I have sat very uncomfortably with my privilege for the last few weeks, reading stories and seeing people that I admire giving their very valid 2 cents about the topic.
 Some people defending one thing and some people defending other.
 I have learnt that white women are making everything more complicated, in one direction and in another, we have to recognise that we seem to be a big part of this problem.
 I think white women being problematic in the antiracist movement is the one thing that both sides agree with unequivocally.